Progress Continues For Prospect Ryan Dzingel

 As Dzingel demonstrates his ability to be an offensive threat while making adjustments to the pros, it should only improve as he will be a 30 goal scorer for Binghamton next season without a doubt.

-But if I had to choose as of this moment between himself and McCormick for some ice time in Ottawa coming up, the nod would go to Max.
-Dzingel desires another full season in Binghamton as he rounds out on a few facets of his game and his development with the effluence on an offensive structure in place, along with some work on the defensive end.
+But if I had to choose as of this moment between himself and McCormick for some ice time in Ottawa coming up, the nod would lean towards Max.
+Dzingel desires another full season in Binghamton as he rounds out on a few facets of his game and development with the effluence on an offensive structure in place, along with some work on the defensive areas.

 *Cover Pic Courtesy of Alicia Strauch.
 Insert Graphic Art by Matt Trayling.